Outdoor Center

 Application Process

-The Trip Leader application will open on Sept.
-30th and remain open for 2 weeks.
-It will close on October 21st.
+The Trip Leader application will Open on Oct.
+11th and close on Nov.
+4th at midnight.
 Applications will be available via the student employment web site and you will be required submit a cover letter and resume.

 Interviews